browserengineering/book/book/html.md

 method:[^no-text-case]

 [^no-text-case]: The case for text tokens is no longer needed because
-    our browser can just call the existing `text` method directly.
+    our browser can just call the existing `add_text` method directly.

 ``` {.python}
 class Layout: